An influenza pandemic occurs when a highly infectious new strain emerges for which humans have little or no immunity.

 The World Health Organization (WHO) has revised the approach to global phases in response to lessons learnt from the influenza A(H1N1) 2009 pandemic.

-- timely implementation of measures seeking to limit or prevent the transmission of pandemic influenza in the various stages of a pandemic
+- implement measures to limit or prevent the transmission of pandemic influenza in the various stages of progression

-- public health strategies to best meet the needs of the current situation based on the best surveillance data
+- use surveillance data to best meet the needs of the current situation

-- implementing policies on the use of personal protective equipment (PPE) and antivirals
+- implement policies on the use of personal protective equipment and antivirals

-- communicating accurate, consistent and comprehensive information about the situation to the general public, the media, our partners in the health sector and other key stakeholders.
+- communicate accurate, consistent and comprehensive information about the situation to the general public, the media, health sector partners and other key stakeholders.

-The Victorian action plan for pandemic influenza sets out Victoria’s approach for reducing the social and economic impacts and consequences of a pandemic influenza on communities.
-The Victorian action plan for pandemic influenza is for Victorian government departments and their agencies to use, however, other organisations, including local government, businesses and non-government organisations can also use the plan as a guide.
+The Victorian action plan for pandemic influenza, which was updated in 2015 and is available from the Emergency Management Victoria website, sets out Victoria’s approach for reducing the social and economic impacts and consequences of a pandemic influenza on communities.
+The plan is for Victorian government departments and their agencies to use; however, other organisations, including local government, businesses and non-government organisations can also use the plan as a guide.